 Paint Finish Matters

 Aside from making decisions about the combinations of interior wall paint colors and matching these colors with existing home furnishings, pay careful attention to the final finish of the paint.
 Interior wall paints come in a variety of matte, flat, or several varieties of glossy finishes.
-Discuss these with your dealer before the final purchase.
+Discuss these with your paint supplier before the final purchase.